 Homeownership is in our DNA and our financial, emotional, and physical investment in it remains the single biggest decision most families will ever make.
 Owning a home is simultaneously a family haven from the outside world, a wealth builder and an automatic retirement savings plan: our so-called nest egg.
 The desire for a place of one’s own is shared by people of all races, colors, faiths, and income classes.

 At the same time, the value of having sufficient single-family housing available for renters must also be included in any calculation.
-Apartment living is far from ideal and a significant number of single-family homes and townhomes in major metropolitan areas, throughout California, are occupied by young families and singles living with roommates, who covet the privacy and space that single-family homes provide for hobbies, family relaxation, pets, home businesses, and just to store all the "stuff" that accumulates in one's life.
+Apartment living is far from ideal and a significant number of single-family homes and town homes in major metropolitan areas, throughout California, are occupied by young families and singles living with roommates, who covet the privacy and space that single-family homes provide for hobbies, family relaxation, pets, storing recreational gear, home businesses, and just for a place to put all the "stuff" that accumulates in one's life.

 Senator Wiener’s failure to gain traction for his far left, ideological, anti-single family home crusade, most recently evidenced by the failure of Senate Bill 50 to advance in Sacramento, is directly tied to his inability to comprehend what is fundamentally important to the average Californian.